 Our trip to the Whispering Pine Lodge and Black Sheep Hotels was gifted.
 This post uses affiliate links at no cost to you.

-Welcome to the Whispering Pine Lodge
+Stay at the Whispering Pine Lodge

 Stretching coast to coast from Fort William beneath the mighty Ben Nevis, across five huge lochs, the Great Glen is one of Scotland’s most special landscapes.
 Halfway up the glen, on the banks of the best-named loch in Scotland (yes, there is actually a loch called Loch Lochy!) is The Whispering Pine Lodge, the perfect spot from which to explore.

-Inside the lodge, there are 25 bedrooms including two gorgeous ‘hunting lodge style’ suites, cosy cottage rooms in the original building and ‘spa’ rooms in a more modern wing – with incredible balconies right on to the loch, perfect for watching the sun go down over the hills.
+Inside the Whispering Pine lodge, there are 25 bedrooms including two gorgeous ‘hunting lodge style’ suites, cosy cottage rooms in the original building and ‘spa’ rooms in a more modern wing – with incredible balconies right on to the loch, perfect for watching the sun go down over the hills.

-Little touches of fabulous service are everywhere – nothing is any trouble for the genuinely friendly staff – from the night town turndown complete with Tunnocks Tea Cakes, takeaway breakfasts for early risers, along with little luxuries such as underfloor heating and log fires as standard – this is a seriously comforting and cosy boutique hotel.
+Little touches of fabulous service are everywhere, nothing is any trouble for the genuinely friendly staff – from the night town turndown complete with Tunnocks Tea Cakes, takeaway breakfasts for early risers, along with little luxuries such as underfloor heating and log fires as standard, this is a seriously comforting and cosy boutique hotel.

 Fancy some Indian food in the Scottish Highlands?